PRECIOUS-Gold ticks up on weaker US dollar, bond yields

 Lower interest rates reduce the opportunity cost of holding non-interest-bearing bullion.

-Data last week pointed out to cooling inflationary pressures, and a gradually easing labour market, reinforcing the notion of an early rate cut.
+Data last week pointed towardscooling inflationary pressures and a gradually easing labour market, reinforcing the notion of an early rate cut.

+Additionally, the Middle East conflict and the fear of it spreading has driven money into the yellow metal, said FXCM market specialist Russell Shor.

 Spot gold may test support of $2,009 per ounce, a break below which could open the way towards $1,980, according to Reuters technical analyst Wang Tao.
 TECH/C